Open-Building-Management/ladybug_codes/conf/README.md

 With no `control_mode` defined, the default value will be `Load` and will lead to `PlantEquipmentOperation:HeatingLoad` or `PlantEquipmentOperation:CoolingLoad`

-Other operation modes are available :
+Other available control modes :
 - `OutdoorDryBulb`
 - `ComponentSetpoint`